Sistrum

-Sekhem is the simpler, hoop-like sistrum, while sesheshet (an onomatopoeic word) is the naos-shaped one.
-The modern day West African disc rattle instrument is also called a sistrum.
+A sekhem is the simpler, hoop-like sistrum, while a sesheshet (an onomatopoeic word) is the naos-shaped one.

+The English language has adopted the name sistrum to refer to modern-day West African disc-rattle instruments.

-Egyptian Sistrum
+Egyptian sistrum

 The sistrum was a sacred instrument in ancient Egypt.
-Perhaps originating in the worship of Bat, it was used in dances and religious ceremonies, particularly in the worship of the goddess Hathor, with the U-shape of the sistrum's handle and frame seen as resembling the face and horns of the cow goddess.
-Another type of sistrum used during the worship of Hathor is naos-shaped; a small temple with an elaboratly adorned handle with the head of Hathor on top of it.
-The sistrum was exclusively carried by women or musical priestesses for ritualistic practices except for festivles when the king would use the sistrum in order to present something to Hathor.
-The sounds made by the percussive instrument along with the rhythm of the music was largely important for its calling upon of deities, as the repetitive sound was thought to aide in ritual healing, and to alter reality.
-The sistrum was also used outside of a religious context for other music, dancing, and merry-making until the 18th dynasty when the use of the sistrum became increasingly more restricted until it was only used for religious purposes.
+Perhaps originating in the worship of the goddess Bat, it was used in dances and religious ceremonies, particularly in the worship of the goddess Hathor, with the U-shape of the sistrum's handle and frame seen as resembling the face and horns of the cow goddess.
+Another type of sistrum used during the worship of Hathor is naos-shaped: a small temple with an elaboratly adorned handle with the head of Hathor on top of it.
+The sistrum was exclusively carried by women or musical priestesses for ritualistic practices, except for festivals when the king would use the sistrum in order to present something to Hathor.
+The sounds made by the percussive instrument along with the rhythm of the music was largely important for calling upon deities, the repetitive sound thought to aid in ritual healing and alter reality.
+The sistrum was also used outside of religious contexts for other types of music, dancing, and merrymaking until the 18th dynasty, when the use of the sistrum became increasingly more restricted, until it was only used for religious purposes.
 It also was shaken to avert the flooding of the Nile and to frighten away Set.

 Isis in her role as mother and creator was depicted holding a pail, symbolizing the flooding of the Nile, in one hand and a sistrum in the other.
 The goddess Bast often is depicted holding a sistrum also, with it symbolizing her role as a goddess of dance, joy, and festivity.

 Sistra are still used in the Alexandrian Rite and Ethiopic Rite.
 Besides the depiction in Egyptian art with dancing and expressions of joy, the sistrum was also mentioned in Egyptian literature.
 The hieroglyph for the sistrum is shown.